-Don't be surprised: the beaches in Barcelona are rivals to those in Ibiza, Majorca, Tenerife or the Costa del Sol.
+Don't be surprised: Barcelona beaches are some of the best in Europe.
 And why not?
 Spain is just filled with superb beaches, which has made it such a popular holiday destination.
 But had you ever thought of spending your beach holiday in one of Spain's biggest cities?
-Well, in Barcelona you can do just that, where one of Europe's most important cities and seven beaches await you.
+If you're visiting Barcelona with kids (or not) you can do just that, where one of Europe's most important cities and seven beaches await you.

 The Olympic Games in 1992 sparked a rejuvenation of the beaches in Barcelona, and since then their number has grown from one to seven.
-They are situated along a 5km stretch of the city's coastline, from North to South.
-Manned by lifeguards from June to September, they cater for a growing number of tourists and can be accessed in only 20 minutes from the city centre.
+They are located along a 5km stretch of the city's coastline, from North to South.
+Manned by lifeguards from June to September, they cater for a growing number of tourists and can be accessed only 20 minutes from the city center.

 In each Barcelona beach section, from Sant Sebastia to Llevant, you'll find beach restaurants called 'chiringuitos'.
 They serve a good range of drinks and food and are always very popular, though they can be more expensive given their beachfront position.
 You might want to try "Arroz negro" , translated as black rice.
 This exquisite rice gets its color from squid's ink- no kidding.

 Some of these beach bars are known to throw beach parties, regularly going on late into the evening.
 DJs are often hired to play music and attract lots of revelers who come to dance on the sand of the best beaches in Barcelona.
 With no one to disturb and the sea close by for a midnight dip, Barcelona's beach parties have become legendary.